nick-lehmann/nerdfm/src/core/Readme.md

-# Spotimy Core
+# NerdFM Core

 This directoy contains all provider-independent logic and types.
-It is at the heart of spotimy and declares what the service can do.
+It is at the heart of nerd.fm and declares what the service can do.